 (i) AD Category I banks may permit their overseas branches/ correspondents temporary overdrawals not exceeding Rs.500 lakhs in aggregate, for meeting normal business requirements.
-This limit applies to the amount outstanding against all overseas branches and correspondents in the books of all the branches of the authorized AD Category I bank in India.
+This limit applies to the amount outstanding against all overseas branches and correspondents in the books of all the branches of the authorised AD Category I bank in India.
 This facility should not be used to postpone funding of accounts.
-If overdrafts in excess of the above limit are not adjusted within five days a report should be submitted to the Reserve Bank of India, Foreign Exchange Department, Forex Markets Division, Central Office, Mumbai 400001 within 15 days from the close of the month, stating the reasons thereof.
+If overdrafts in excess of the above limit are not adjusted within five days a report should be submitted to the Reserve Bank of thereof.
 Such a report is not necessary if arrangements exist for value dating.